-The petition · in three precedents
+The petition · in five precedents

 Reclassify the Saint Paul Skyway as a Linear Park.